uyaditi/Animated_hint_searchbar/README.md

 }
 ```

-## Parameters
+## Customizable Parameters

-Here are the customizable parameters available in `Animated_hint_searchbar`:
+### Required Parameters

+- `textEditingController` (TextEditingController): Controller for managing the text being edited.
+Required to handle text input.
+- `micEnabled` (bool): Flag to enable or disable the microphone button.
+Required to indicate mic availability.
+- `onSearchPressed` (VoidCallback?): Callback function when the search icon is pressed.
+Required to define search action.

+### Optional Parameters

+- `searchIcon` (IconData): Icon for the search button.
+Defaults to `Icons.search`.
 - `hintTexts` (List<String>): List of hint texts to display in the search bar.
 Provides dynamic suggestions to the user.
+Defaults to `['Pizza', 'Burger', 'Salad']`.
 - `animationDuration` (Duration): Duration of the hint text animation.
 Controls how fast the hints change.
+Defaults to `Duration(seconds: 2)`.
 - `hintStyle` (TextStyle?): Style of the hint text.
 Customizes the appearance of the hint text.
 - `searchIconColor` (Color): Color of the search icon.
 Matches the search bar with your app's theme.
+Defaults to `Colors.grey`.
 - `micIconColor` (Color): Color of the microphone icon when inactive.
 Indicates the state of the mic.
+Defaults to `Colors.grey`.
 - `micIconActiveColor` (Color): Color of the microphone icon when active.
 Indicates when the mic is recording.
+Defaults to `Colors.blue`.
 - `containerColor` (Color): Background color of the search bar.
 Integrates the search bar with your app's design.
+Defaults to `Colors.white`.
 - `boxShadow` (BoxShadow?): Shadow effect for the search bar container.
 Adds depth to the search bar UI.
-- `borderRadius` (BorderRadius?) : Radius for the search bar container.
+- `borderRadius` (BorderRadius?): Radius for the search bar container.
 Adds more layers to the search bar UI.
 - `height` (double): Height of the search bar.
 Allows customization of the search bar size.
+Defaults to `50`.
-- `width` (double): Width of the search bar.
+- `width` (double?): Width of the search bar.
 Allows customization of the search bar size.
+- `cursorColor` (Color): Color of the text cursor.
+Defaults to `Colors.blue`.
+- `opacity` (double): Opacity of the search bar background.
+Defaults to `0.7`.
+- `fontFamily` (String): Font family for the text.
+Defaults to `Mukti`.
+- `textColor` (Color): Color of the search text.
+Defaults to `Colors.black`.
+- `verticalDivider_color` (Color): Color of the vertical divider between the text field and the microphone icon.
+Defaults to `Colors.black`.

+By using these parameters, you can customize the appearance and behavior of the `Animated_hint_searchbar` to match your app's design and functionality requirements.

 ## Authors